Butler scores 41, Heat take Game 1 from Celtics 118-107

 AP Basketball Writer

-Butler scored 27 of his 41 points in the second half, and a huge third quarter by the Heat carried them to a 118-107 win over the short-handed Boston Celtics 118-107 in Game 1 of the Eastern Conference finals on Tuesday night.
+MIAMI (AP) — Jimmy Butler scored 41 points, and the Miami Heat turned things around with a huge third quarter on the way to beating the short-handed Boston Celtics 118-107 in Game 1 of the Eastern Conference finals on Tuesday night.

-“Jimmy Butler is an elite competitor,” Spoelstra said.
-“There’s a lot of guys in this league that are playing basketball.
-He’s competing to win.
-That’s a totally different thing and he does that as well as anybody in this league.”

 Tyler Herro scored 18 and Gabe Vincent added 17 for the Heat, who outscored Boston 39-14 in the third quarter.
 Butler had 17 alone in the third, outscoring the Celtics by himself over those 12 minutes.